-One needs bring in a tiny drop of hiker’s spirit to visit the temple.
-Arbuda Devi temple or Adhar Devi temple is actually a cave up on the hill, of course what we see now is a lot more civilized form of a temple, being managed by some authority to manage the daily crowd.
-However if you can take 365 stairs to go up, you get to see the temple inside the small cave, which is still more or less of intact from any refurbishment.
+One needs to bring in a tiny drop of hiker’s spirit to visit the temple.
+Arbuda Devi temple or Adhar Devi temple is actually a cave up on the hill, of course what we see now is a lot more accessible form of a temple, being managed by some authority to manage the daily crowd.
+However if you can take 365 stairs to go up, you get to see the temple inside the small cave, which is still more or less intact from any refurbishment.
 The hassle of this small trek is quite worthy as the view of the valley from that height is very graphic and impressive.
-This temple is highly worshiped by the locals; one has to stand in the queue to get Darshan of the deity during season time and during festive season.
+This temple is highly worshiped by the locals; one has to stand in the queue to get a Darshan of the deity during season time and during festive season.

 Sunset View Point in Mt Abu:

 This is a convenient option to enjoy a leisure evening, about 30 minutes drive from Nakki Lake, the bus/car will drop at the parking area, from there it’s a small 2 km trek.
 The road is smooth but it’s going up, hence people may be unwilling to walk up till the view point.
 But no worries!!
 There are small carts available, which can accommodate 2 person, literally pushed by humans,(rate can be 150-200 INR for a cart appx), so one can take that to go up.
 The View point is quiet if there aren’t a lot of people chattering aloud… and if luck permits, the sunset will be a treat to watch, but then it’s really rare.
 While coming down the walk is easy, better to opt for the walk down, because it’s cool, breezy and healthy!!

 ** be aware of Monkeys— they have fetish for spectacles/ sunglasses, hence would love to try their hand on yours!!